Omolabake-Kesh/LITA-Class-Documentation/README.md

 ![CUSTOMER PIVOT TABLE](https://github.com/user-attachments/assets/dd6eebe8-40dc-4221-b76c-86fe2c63e321)
 Fig 2 Customer Subscription: The above picture shows the different type of subscription prefered by different customers in different Zones

+### Other Interesting Report:
+- Cancellation pattern
+- Round total Revenue
+- Number of subscribers
+- percentag number of subcribers
+- Grand total of each Region

 ## Deduction from the Customer Subscription Data Set:
 It is interesting working on the Customer Subscription Data, is fiiled with repeated entries.
 The Customer subscription data shows the social status and lifestyle of the customers in different zones.
 There are three(3) subscription; Premium(more expensive), Standard(expensive) and Basic(affodable).
 It is seen that the South zone prefers premium may due to their expensive lifestyle or social status, the west zone prefers Standard may be due to lifestyle, while the East and North prefers Basic may lifestyle or low income earners.